This article is part of a larger series on How to Do Payroll.

 The following information needs to be included when filing new hire paperwork:

-New Hire information can only be used for purposes prescribed by law, including:
+New Hire information can only be used for the purposes prescribed by law, which includes:

-- Detect overpayments and fraud in government programs (welfare, food stamps, etc.)
+- Detecting overpayments and fraud in government programs (welfare, food stamps, etc.)

 The penalty for an employer failing to report newly hired or rehired employees is: